libbyshoop/csinparallel/modules/Patternlets/source/MessagePassing/MasterWorker_MessagePassing.rst

   mpirun -np <number of processes> ./messagePassing2

-The messages sent and received by processes can be of types other than ints.
+The messages sent and received by processes can be of types other than integers.
 Here the message that is being passed is a string (array of chars).
-The *sprintf* function is similar to *printf* except that it writes to a string instead of stdout.
 This example follows the previous message passing examples in that it passes strings between pairs of odd and even rank processes.

+We use dynamic memory allocation for the sendString and receivedString.
+Dynamic memory allocation lets a program obtain more memory space while running or release memory space if it is not needed.
+We can use this type of memory allocation to manually handle memory space.
+The function *malloc* on lines 36 and 37 allocates a block of SIZE bytes of memory for the sendString and receivedString.

+.. topic:: To do:

+  What is the free function doing on lines 56 and 57?
+  Why must we apply the free function to both sendString and receivedString?

 .. literalinclude:: ../patternlets/MPI/04.messagePassing2/messagePassing2.c
   :language: c
   :linenos:

 05. Message passing 3, using Send-Receive with master-worker pattern
 *********************************************************************